dwave-examples/job-shop-scheduling-cqm/README.md

 2   0   1   4   4   0   0   0   3   5
 ```

-where the first row represents number of jobs and machines, respectively.
+where the first row represents the number of jobs and machines, respectively.
-Rows 2 and after represent information for each job.
-The odd columns are
+Each row after represents a job.
+Every two columns represents one task and
-the tasks that should be processed sequentially, where the information under
+should be read sequentially.
+A number in an odd column represents the machine
-each column is the machine that a task use.
-The processing duration for each
+required for the task and a number in an even column represents the task's
-task is given in even columns.
+processing duration.

 These additional parameters can be passed to `job_shop_scheduler.py`: